gavin-hyl/cs38/cs38-set1-ghua.typ

 _Proof:_

 We modify the `Kendall` algorithm to produce the array $c$.
 Define a `Tuple` type as a tuple of three elements: value, original index, and a count of smaller elements to the right.
 The symbol $compose$ is defined as list concatenation.
-The `CountSmallerToRight` function performs the computations required to produce the array $c$.
+The `CountSmallerToRightMain` function performs the computations required to produce the array $c$.

 #pseudocode-list(booktabs: true, title: smallcaps[CountSmallerToRightMain])[
   - *input*: an array $a$ of size $n$